This post may contain affiliate links. Please read our disclosure policy.

 What is Ambrosia Salad?

-• This salad, aka 5-cup salad needs just 5 ingredients and 5 minutes of prep.
+• Skill level: So easy, also called 5 cup salad, it needs just five ingredients and 5 minutes of prep.

-• It’s perfect for holidays and potlucks since it’s best made ahead of time.
+• Serving suggestions: It’s potluck perfect since it’s best made ahead of time.

-• Yogurt/Sour Cream – The creamy base starts with either sour cream or Greek yogurt.
-Our family has always used sour cream, which is sweetened by the marshmallows.
-Feel free to try vanilla yogurt or whipped topping (such as Cool Whip) in place.
+• Yogurt/Sour Cream – Our family has always used sour cream which is sweetened by the marshmallows.
+You can replace it with plain or vanilla Greek yogurt or ½ with whipped topping (such as Cool Whip).

 Tips for Ambrosia Salad